 located in the middle of Mekong river. so calm and chill out, you can have a great time.

 there is bus service once a day from Pakse, and mini bus service also available.

 it is 3-4 hours trip, then at Nakasan, transfer to long tail boat, 30 minutes more to get there.

-don't forget to bring your favorite books, musics, and flush lights. about 8 years ago
+don't forget to bring your favorite books, musics, and flush lights. over 8 years ago

 Holly, you'll be there after the worst of the rainy season, but it'll still be wet, hot and humid.